daporaphael/NaijaSDGs2021-CreditCard-Fraud-Detector/README.md

 *Ensure that you have a strong Internet connection when running the above commands in CMD*

-# (5 )Type cd Loan-repayment-Calculator-and-Fraud-Detector*
+# (5 )Type cd NaijaSDGs2021-CreditCard-Fraud-Detector

 *Next is to type python app. py.
 Wait for the server to start.
+Dash is
-Dash is running..... will be displayed on the CMD *
+running..... will be displayed on the CMD *

 # (6) Type localhost:8050 or 127.0.0.1:8050 <http://127.0.0.1:8050> in any Web